-Walmart is one of those American success stories that began as a family owned business in Arkansas in 1962.
+Walmart is one of those American success stories that began as a family-owned business in Arkansas in 1962.
 It has expanded globally and has become the worlds top retailer with over 4,600 stores in the United States and 2.1 million employees worldwide.
 Walmart sells over $400 billion worth of merchandise and collects almost $5 billion worldwide in revenue annually.

-In American stores Walmart is over 700 million square feet of floor space.
+In American stores, Walmart is over 700 million square feet of floor space.
 Most shoppers at Walmart complete their daily shopping without injuries but at times there are some customers that do suffer injuries.

-Attempting to hold Walmart liable for your injures can be challenging.
+Attempting to hold Walmart liable for your injuries can be challenging.
 Walmart has so much money that they are able to afford the best defense attorney and will do anything in their power to make you drop your case.
 You will need an experienced attorney that is knowledgable in these types of cases.
 This guide will cover the basics of premises liability and will describe step by step on how to tackle a big company like Walmart to get the compensation you deserve.

 Claims Against Walmart